 Turn off your phone.
 If you are easily distracted by your smartphone, then it is in your best interest to turn it off or leave it in another room during your homework time.
 Your phone can be the most distracting thing in your home.
 You know yourself best, so do what works best for you.

 Schedule time to read.
-No matter what homework you have every night, you should always schedule time to read.
+No matter what homework you have every night, you should always schedule a time to read.
+If you pay someone to do your homework, you will probably free up lots of time for yourself.
 Research shows that 20 minutes of reading every night is a true key to success.
-Students who read this often perform better on tests, are exposed to over one million words over the course of a year, and end up with better jobs that students who do not read on a regular basis.
+Students who read this often perform better on tests are exposed to over one million words over the course of a year, and end up with better jobs than students who do not read on a regular basis.